 Scope

-This guideline has been developed to assist aids to navigation authorities when selecting and measuring the ambient light levels at which AtoN lights should switch on and off.
+This guideline has been developed to assist aids to navigation authorities when selecting methods for activation of AtoN lights, and measuring the ambient light levels at which AtoN lights should switch on and off.

 AMBIENT LIGHT LEVELS

 The ambient light levels at which AtoN lights should switch on and off should be chosen so that the AtoN light switches on while the ambient light level is sufficiently high to allow safe navigation, while not switching on during overcast conditions when the AtoN is not necessary for safe navigation.
 A number of studies have been carried out to assist this determination.